j-pettit/j-pettit/README.md

 I'm a software developer from Canada.

-I tend to keep my work and personal projects seperate, so you'll only see the latter on my Github account.
-Learn more about me on my [website](https://www.jpettit.ca) or check out some of my side projects right here.
+Below you'll find some of the projects I have on the table as well as some I've completed that I'm particularly proud of.
+Learn more about me on my [website](https://www.jpettit.ca) and feel free to reach out.

 👨‍💻 Projects I’m currently working on:
 - A collection of financial tools